cloud-gov/cg-site/content/docs/apps/continuous-deployment.md

 ## Continuous integration services

-Depending on your CI system the setup is going to be a bit different. **For all cases you will need a `manifest.yml` file.**
+To set up any of these services, your application needs a `manifest.yml` file.

 ### Travis

-See [the Travis documentation](http://docs.travis-ci.com/user/deployment/cloudfoundry/), using `api: https://api.cloud.gov` and encrypting the password.
+See [the Travis documentation](http://docs.travis-ci.com/user/deployment/cloudfoundry/), using `api: https://api.cloud.gov` for East/West and `api: https://api.fr.cloud.gov` for GovCloud.
+You must encrypt the password, and you must [**escape any symbol characters in the password**](https://docs.travis-ci.com/user/encryption-keys#Note-on-escaping-certain-symbols), to prevent possible situations where Travis could dump an error message that contains passwords or environment variables.

 #### Using Conditional Deployments